Sayan007/configurable-drinking-app/README.md

   <p dir="auto">To build the application for production</p>
   <pre>ng build</pre>
   <p dir="auto">If you want to build for your website.
 Use the url as <code>--base-href</code></p>
-  <pre>ng build --base-href="https://sayan007.github.io/eliq-drinking-app-sayan"</pre>
+  <pre>ng build --base-href "https://sayan007.github.io/eliq-drinking-app-sayan"</pre>
 </div>
 <h3 align="left">🚀 Deployment process to GitHub Pages </h3>
 <div class="highlight highlight-source-shell notranslate position-relative overflow-auto">
   <p dir="auto">I am using <strong>angular-cli-ghpages</strong> to deploy it.
-Angular suggests to use this for deployment.
-For this application, it is already been installed and you can find the entry in <strong>package.json</strong>.
-But if it is not available in your application, then run following command.</p>
+Angular suggests using this for deployment.
+For this application, it has already been installed and you can find the entry in <strong>package.json</strong>.
+But if it is not available in your application, then run the following command.</p>
   <pre>npm add angular-cli-ghpages</pre>
-  <p dir="auto">And if it is already installed, then run following command to publish it</p>
+  <p dir="auto">And if it is already installed, then run the following command to publish it</p>
-  <pre>npx deploy --dir=dist/eliq-drinking-app-sayan/browser</pre>
+  <pre>npx angular-cli-ghpages --dir=dist/eliq-drinking-app-sayan/browser</pre>
 </div>